Mental Health Crisis

 If you are already known to the Trust's mental health services, and feel you are becoming unwell, contact the named person who is responsible for your care or call the service responsible for your care.
-Their contact details will be at the top of letters sent to you or on the service leaflet.
+Their contact details will be at the top of letters sent to you, in your care plan or on the service leaflet.
 You can look up our services here but not all have their own emergency or out of hour numbers.

 If you feel your mental health is deteriorating or if you are in distress and you need to contact a health professional out of office hours, you can call one of the numbers below for the borough you live in: